adhocfra/HuaweiMatebookD14RyzenHackintosh/README.md

 ----------------------------------------------------------------------------------------------------
 -Wifi and Bluetooth (you can buy an Intel Wifi+Bluetooth card in order to get it working, but it requires additional kexts)

--DRM services (Streaming platfroms doesn't work in Safari but only in Chrome or Firefox)
+-DRM services (Streaming platforms doesn't work in Safari but only in Chrome or Firefox)

  ATTENTION: If you download Chrome, be aware that after installation YOU CANNOT open it by clicking on it, but from terminal you have to digit "/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --disable-gpu" (without " ") and in the search bar digit chrome://flags.
 You will find a series of options, find "GPU Rasterization" and disable it.
 Now you can open chrome by clicking on it.